-- Support Markham in organizing the community's resources, supplies, and equipment and/or requesting help from neighbouring communities as soon as possible, and gives the Mayor, as the Head of Council, extraordinary powers to direct those resources. - Bring all the right people to one place allowing the Markham Emergency Operations Centre to respond to the emergency while maintaining all other essential community services. - Set up a business cycle for the Markham EOC Management Team. - Ensure that the actions taken to handle the emergency are documented. - Require information to be communicated to the public as soon as possible. - Allow Markham to request financial assistance from Provincial and/or Federal governments, if required. - Ensure volunteers are covered under the Workplace Safety and Insurance Act.
+- Support Markham in organizing the community's resources, supplies, and equipment and/or requesting help from neighbouring communities as soon as possible, and gives the Mayor, as the Head of Council, extraordinary powers to direct those resources. - Bring all the right people to one place allowing the Markham Emergency Operations Centre to respond to the emergency while maintaining all other essential community services. - Set up a business cycle for the Markham EOC Management Team. - Ensure that the actions taken to handle the emergency are documented. - Require information to be communicated to the public as soon as possible. - Ensure volunteers are covered under the Workplace Safety and Insurance Act.